andrewyuau/iib-docker/README.md

+# Origin

+This repository is a fork of the [ot4i/iib-docker](https://github.com/ot4i/iib-docker) repository and takes inputs from the [IIBv10 and MQv9 docker build](https://github.com/DAVEXACOM/IIB-MQ) repository.

 # Overview

-This repository contains a Dockerfile and some scripts which demonstrate a way in which you might run [IBM Integration Bus](http://www-03.ibm.com/software/products/en/ibm-integration-bus) in a [Docker](https://www.docker.com/whatisdocker/) container.
+This repository contains a Dockerfile and some scripts which demonstrate a way in which you might run [IBM Integration Bus](http://www-03.ibm.com/software/products/en/ibm-integration-bus) in a [Docker](https://www.docker.com/whatisdocker/) container on [IBM Cloud Container Service](https://www.ibm.com/cloud/container-service).

-This repository also contains a Dockerfile and some scripts which demonstrate a way in which you might run [IBM Integration Bus](http://www-03.ibm.com/software/products/en/ibm-integration-bus) with an [IBM MQ] Server(http://www-03.ibm.com/software/products/en/ibm-mq).
+This repository also contains a Dockerfile and some scripts which demonstrate a way in which you might run [IBM Integration Bus](http://www-03.ibm.com/software/products/en/ibm-integration-bus) with an [IBM MQ] Server(http://www-03.ibm.com/software/products/en/ibm-mq) on [IBM Cloud Container Service](https://www.ibm.com/cloud/container-service).

 IBM would [welcome feedback](#issues-and-contributions) on what is offered here.